JWeel/CasualCombat/PROCESS.md

 * Implemented Parcelable for PlayerCharacter, added new creation mechanics to main page
 * Creation now persists to new activity, added dialog to name player character
 * Design problem: How to store player character (SharedPreferences) ?
-* Design choice: Bundle or serializable?
+* Design choice: Bundle or serializable or ComplexPrefs?

 Day 8:
+* Implemented adapter
+* Implemented loading character from stored characters (untestable for now)
+* Resize character creation buttons and views (big layout overhaul as a whole)

 Day 9: